Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Iterative Differential Phase Contrast

 \section{Iterative Differential Phase Contrast}

-When an electron beam interacts with a sample's electrostatic potential the center of mass (CoM) of the incident beam shifts, and the nature of the shift is related to the probe and feature size (\cref{fig:dpc}a)~\cite{cao2018theory}.
-Atomic-scale features tend to lead to redistribution of signal within the bright field disk, while long-range (slowly-varying) fields cause rigid shifts of the entire bright field disk.
-Early techniques captured this change in center of mass through segmented detectors, using a technique called differential phase contrast (DPC)~\cite{dekkers1974differential}.
-Further developments in hardware have led to the design of more complex segmented detectors with multiple annular rings, which provide radial in addition to angular sensitivity~\cite{shibata2010new, seki2021toward}.
+When an electron beam interacts with a sample's electrostatic potential the center of mass (CoM) of the momentum distribution of the beam intensity shifts.
+The nature of the CoM shift is related to the probe and feature size (\cref{fig:dpc}a)~\citep{cao2018theory}, and can be used to reconstruct the sample's electrostatic potential.
+Atomic-scale features tend to lead to redistribution of signal within the bright-field disk, while long-range (slowly-varying) fields cause near-rigid shifts of the entire bright-field disk.
+Early techniques captured this change in center of mass through segmented detectors, using a technique called differential phase contrast (DPC)~\citep{dekkers1974differential}.
+Further developments in hardware have led to the design of more complex segmented detectors with multiple annular rings, which provide radial in addition to angular sensitivity~\citep{shibata2010new, seki2021toward}.

-Soon after the development of segmented detector DPC, it was recognized that integrating the signal from a pixelated detector with a center of mass response function can provide an alternative route to capturing the phase of the beam~\cite{waddell1979linear}.
-While such a detector was not physically realizable at the time, today they are available and in use in 4D-STEM experiments.
-Reconstructing the phase-shift of thin specimens using a virtual 4D-STEM detector as described below goes by various names including first moment STEM ~\cite{muller2019comparison}, integrated center of mass (ICoM)~\cite{li2022integrated}, and even simply differential phase contrast (DPC)~\cite{yang2015efficient, savitzky2021py4dstem}.
+Soon after the development of segmented detector DPC, it was recognized that integrating the signal from a pixelated detector with a center of mass response function can provide an alternative route to capturing the phase of the beam~\citep{waddell1979linear}.
+While such a detector was not physically realizable at the time, today they are widely available for 4D-STEM experiments.
+Reconstructing the phase-shift of thin specimens using a virtual 4D-STEM detector as described below goes by various names including first moment STEM ~\citep{muller2019comparison}, integrated center of mass (ICoM)~\citep{li2022integrated}, and even simply differential phase contrast (DPC)~\citep{yang2015efficient, savitzky2021py4dstem}.
 Despite the fact that the technique is a diffractive imaging technique which does not modulate contrast in the imaging plane, in what follows we will refer to it as \textit{iterative DPC} for historical reasons and to make the connection with segmented detectors clearer.